Summary of — Clean Code by Robert C Martin — Part 2: Meaningful Names

 It is confusing to have

-When you use a same name across all classes, try to keep the behaviour/return type also same.
+When you use the same name across all classes, try to keep the behavior/return type also the same.
 Eg.

 add function should always return a list of objects in all classes.

 Most of the readers of your code would be computer-science students in past.
 So if you use